Program overview

 • Plumber: Responsible for installing and maintaining plumbing systems, including water supply and drainage systems.

-• Steamfitter: Installs and repairs piping systems that convey steam, hot water, and gases in various industrial settings.
+• Steamfitter: Installs and repairs piping systems that convey steam, hot water, and other fluids in various industries.

 • Sprinkler Fitter: Specializes in installing and maintaining fire protection systems, including automatic sprinklers and standpipes.

-• Pipefitter: Works on the installation and maintenance of piping systems in industrial and commercial environments.
+• Pipefitter: Works on the installation and maintenance of piping systems in industrial settings, ensuring they operate efficiently and safely.

 • Apprentice in Piping Trades: Entry-level position that allows individuals to gain practical experience while working towards full certification in their chosen trade.